 The second is:

-Why are you really here?
-In other words what do you have to tell me that is so important that you couldn’t just send me in an email?
+In other words, what do you have to tell me that is so important that you couldn’t just send me in an email?

-Stories help them to decide whether they can and should.
+Storytelling in business presentations help people to decide whether they can

-Using your hands effectively in a presentation doesn’t mean you have to throw them wildly around like you’re being attacked by a swarm of bees either as hand gestures can be far more subtle yet extremely powerful.
+Using your hands effectively in a presentation doesn’t mean you have to throw them wildly around like you’re being attacked by a swarm of bees.

 Do you remember the last time you asked your partner, a colleague or a friend what was wrong with them because they didn’t look very happy and they replied saying ‘nothing’, but you knew differently?